Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

-An antibiotic is a powerful medication used to treat and cure infections caused by bacteria, either by killing the bacteria, or by slowing down their growth.
-“Can I get antibiotics over the counter,” is a commonly asked question.
-Generally speaking, the answer is no; because of their potency and the risks attached, most antibiotics require a prescription.
-To help you understand why, we have put together this comprehensive guide on antibiotics.
+An antibiotic is a powerful medication used to treat and cure infections caused by bacteria, either by killing the bacteria or by slowing down their growth.
+“Can I get antibiotics over the counter?” is a commonly asked question.
+Generally speaking, the answer is no. Because of their potency and the risks attached, most antibiotics require a prescription.
+To help you understand why, we have put together this comprehensive guide on antibiotics, covering types, uses, risks of misuse, and how to get the treatment you need fast.

 different types of antibiotics